usha-Addala/angular9-shopping-cart-app/README.md

 This project was an `shopping cart application` developed using `angular 9` and `firebase 4`.

+Install node application

+Download the code
+Go to src folder

-Download the code and do npm install for node-modules
+Enter non install for node-modules on node command prompt

 ## Development server